 They know most pet owners are simply guessing when it comes to balancing nutrients.
 And they also know that adding a little bit of this and a little bit of that is a recipe for disaster and a very good way of creating nutritional deficiencies over time.

-The whole idea of our Meal Mix was to help pet parents prepare fresh homemade food without having to spend a lot of money on expensive, rare ingredients.
-We wanted to make homemade food balanced and simple.
+The whole idea of our Meal Mix is to help pet parents prepare fresh homemade food without having to spend a lot of money on expensive, rare ingredients.
+We want to make homemade food balanced and simple.

 Meet the “Brain” of the Meal Mix System... the Recipe Creator

-It took me, with Steve’s help, three years to develop the two-part system: the groundbreaking, innovative Recipe Creator and Meal Mix Multivitamin and Mineral Supplement Mix.
+It took me, with Steve’s help, three years to develop the two-part system: the groundbreaking, innovative Recipe Creator and Meal Mix Multivitamin and Mineral Supplement Mix for adult dogs.

-Let’s take a closer look at how the Meal Mix system helps you prepare nutritionally balanced meals for your adult dog…
+Let’s take a closer look at how the Recipe Creator – Meal Mix system helps you prepare nutritionally balanced meals for your adult dog…

-- Log in to our Recipe Creator, and enter your dog’s name, approximate weight and activity level.
+- Log in to our Recipe Creator at www.mealmixfordogs.com and enter your dog’s name, approximate weight and activity level.
 If you have more than one pet, you can create multiple recipes for each dog.
 You’ll discover exactly how many calories your dog needs to consume each day.

 - Customize your recipes by choosing what type of raw or cooked meat or poultry and vegetables (and starch if desired) you want to use.
 You have plenty of options, so you can pick your pet’s favorite foods.